Saturn I: Saturn I Instrument Unit

 The version 1 (top) and the version 2 (bottom) of the Instrument Unit.

 Saturn I Block I vehicles (SA-1 to SA-4) were guided by instruments carried in canisters on top of the S-I first stage, and included the ST-90 stabilized platform, made by Ford Instrument Company and used in the Redstone missile.
 These first four vehicles followed ballistic, non-orbital trajectories, and the dummy upper stages did not separate from the single powered stage.

 The Block II vehicles (SA-5 to SA-10) included two powered stages, and went into orbits.
 Beginning with SA-5, the guidance instruments were carried on the instrument unit (IU), just ahead of the S-IV stage.
 The first version of the IU was 154 in in diameter and 58 in high, and was both designed and built by Marshall Space Flight Center.
 Guidance, telemetry, tracking, and power components were contained in four pressurized, cylindrical containers attached like spokes to a central hub.
 This version flew on SA-5, SA-6, and SA-7.

 MSFC flew version 2 of the IU on SA-8, SA-9, and SA-10.
 Version 2 was the same diameter as version 1, but only 34 in high.
 Instead of pressurized containers, the components were hung on the inside of the cylindrical wall, achieving a reduction in weight.

 The guidance computer for Block II was the IBM ASC-15.
 Other instruments carried by the IU included active components, that guided the vehicle; and passenger components, that telemetered data to the ground for test and evaluation for use in later flights.
 The ST-90 stabilized platform was the active IMU for SA-5 and the first stage of SA-6.
 The ST-124 was the passenger on SA-5 and active for the second stage of SA-6 and subsequent missions.
 The IU had an optical window to allow alignment of the inertial platform before launch.

 S-V stage

 The S-V stage on SA-4.

 The S-V stage was intended to be powered by two RL-10A-1 engines burning liquid hydrogen as fuel and liquid oxygen as oxidizer.
 The propellant tanks used a common bulkhead to separate the propellants.
-The S-V stage was flown four times on missions SA-1 through SA-4; all four of these missions had the S-V's tanks filled with water to be used a ballast during launch.
+The S-V stage was flown four times on missions SA-1 to SA-4.
+All four of these missions had the S-V's tanks filled with water to be used a ballast during launch.
 The stage was never flown in an active configuration on any Saturn launch vehicle.
 This stage was also used on the Atlas-LV3C as the Centaur, modern derivatives of which are still flown today, making it the only Saturn rocket stage still currently operating.